Eve-ning/Eve-ning.github.io/_posts/2024-06-17-thoughts-on-statistically-understanding-tournament-difficulty.md

-This isn't all for naught though, we do have a way to relatively estimate difficulty for each system by referencing these difficulty systems, however it calls for a robust approach to "match" them!
+This isn't all for naught though, we do have a way to relatively estimate difficulty for each system by referencing these difficulty systems, however it calls for a robust approach to match levels across systems.

 Additionally, maps not in the dan courses, but yet are accurately manually rated can be considered too!